aslamhossain43/Java-8-Advance/README.md

 3. We cannot combine multiple features together.
 4. No proper exception handling mechanism.

-CompletableFeature:
+## CompletableFeature methods:
 1. runAsync: execute task in background and no return finally.
-2. supplyAsync: return something
+2. supplyAsync: return something.

 ## All the the methods in the CompletableFuture API has two variants - One which accepts an Executor as an argument and one which doesn’t

-CompletableFeature chain/callback methods:
+### CompletableFeature chain/callback methods:
-1. thenApply(Function): take input return value
+1. thenApply(): take input return value
-2. thenAccept(Consumer): take input no return
+2. thenAccept(): take input no return
-3. thenRun(Runnable): take input no return
+3. thenRun(): doestake input no return

-Executor service framework:
-1. Submit(Callable) vs Execute(Runnable) in Executor service framework:
-2. Submit: Return after execution of thread
-3. Execute: no return
+### CompletableFeature combines 2 futures:
+1. thenCompose(): combine two dependent futures
+2. thenCombine(): combine two independent futures

+### CompletableFeature combines multiple futures:
+1. allOf(): combine multiple independent futures, callback method calls after all futures finishing.
+If no need chain method then we can use join.
+2. anyOf(): combine multiple independent futures, callback method calls after any one of the futures finishing.
+If no need chain method then we can use join.